stockholmux/stream-row-cache/README.md

 If you want to go to an arbitrary page, supply the starting chunk.
 So, for example, if you have ten chunks per page, page two would start on cursor `0-11`.

+## Limits

+In theory, this will work for up to `Number.MAX_SAFE_INTEGER` (9,007,199,254,740,991) chunks, anything over will not work predictably due to percision issues.